 13. Avoid Buying Based on Hype Alone

-Trending devices often create urgency.
+Trending devices create urgency.

 Before purchasing: